 Each Adult Track psychology intern will rotate through the adult inpatient psychiatric units (20 hours per week) located at University Medical Center for the entire training year.
-Inpatient rotations involve varying amounts of psychological assessment, group therapy, individual therapy, and consultation.
+Inpatient rotations involve varying amounts of brief psychological assessment, group therapy, individual therapy, and consultation.
 Interns work within a multidisciplinary treatment team providing services in an acute inpatient hospital setting.

-Adult interns will carry four to six adult outpatient psychotherapy cases at the Behavioral Sciences Center (8 hours/week).
-These cases may be follow-up treatments of patients previously seen in the inpatient setting, or may come from direct outpatient referrals, and may be year-long intensive treatments or serial brief therapy cases.
+In addition to working on the inpatient units, adult track interns provide services at the Behavioral Sciences Center (8 hours/week).
+Each intern will carry four adult outpatient psychotherapy cases.
+Psychotherapy cases may be follow-up treatments of clients previously seen in the inpatient setting or may come from direct outpatient referrals, and may be year-long intensive treatments or serial brief therapy cases.
 When psychology interns want more than the required number of outpatient psychotherapy cases, the number and client mix will be based on the supervisor's approval, as well as the psychology intern's experience, interests, training needs, and available time.

-In addition to inpatient psychological assessments of adults on the inpatient service, Adult Track psychology interns are required to maintain active assessment cases through the Behavioral Sciences Center-Assessment Clinic and complete outpatient batteries of psychological tests with adults (1-2 cases per month) during the entire psychology internship year.
-Assessments may include psychological, neuropsychological, and psychoeducation batteries.
+Interns are also required to maintain active assessment cases through the Behavioral Sciences Center and complete ten comprehensive outpatient psychological assessments with adults during the entire psychology internship year.
+Assessments may include psychological, neuropsychological, and psychoeducational batteries.